Package 'varhandle'

 class(iris$Species)

-# use vactor as input
+# use vector as input

 species <- unfactor(iris$Species)